asimwe1/rust_chatapp/site/guide/requests.md

 ### Raw Strings

 You may have noticed an unfamiliar [`RawStr`] type in the code example above.
-This is a special type, provided by Rocket, that represents an unsanitzed, unvalidated, and undecoded raw string from an HTTP message.
+This is a special type, provided by Rocket, that represents an unsanitized, unvalidated, and undecoded raw string from an HTTP message.
 It exists to separate validated string inputs, represented by types such as `String`, `&str`, and `Cow<str>` types, from unvalidated inputs, represented by `&RawStr`.
 It